Quadratic growth of geodesics on the two-sphere: Introduction

 \subsection{Method}

-If the metric is Riemannian, the Lyusternik and Schnirelmann theorem states that there exist at least three closed, simple geodesics.
-By the work of Bangert \cite{B1}, we can differentiate the following two cases: Either there exists a closed, simple geodesic whose Birkhoff annulus is a global surface of section, also called a Birkhoff section, or there exist two simple closed geodesics that do not intersect each other.
+If the metric is Riemannian, the Lyusternik-Schnirelmann theorem states that there exist at least three closed, simple geodesics.
+By the work of Bangert \cite{B1}, we can differentiate the following two cases: Either there exists a closed simple (without self-intersections) geodesic whose Birkhoff annulus is a global surface of section, or there exist two simple closed geodesics that do not intersect each other.
 This was generalized to reversible Finsler metrics by the combined works of De Philippis-Marini-Mazzucchelli-Suhr \cite{MR4696545} and Contreras-Knieper-Mazzucchelli-Schulz \cite{CKMSS}.

-In the first case, there exists a well-defined return map, and Theorem \ref{mainint} reduces to the following theorem, which is an improvement on Franks' theorem about periodic points of area-preserving maps:
+In the first case, there exists a well-defined return map, and Theorem \ref{mainint} reduces to the following statement, which is an improvement on Franks' theorem about periodic points of area-preserving maps:

-\begin{thm} Let $A = (0,1)\times S^1$ be the open annulus, and let $f\colon A \rightarrow A$ be an area-preserving homeomorphism isotopic to the identity.
-Assume that $f$ has a fixed point.
-Define
+\begin{thm} Let $A = (0,1)\times S^1$ be the open annulus with its standard area-form, and let $f\colon A \rightarrow A$ be an area-preserving homeomorphism isotopic to the identity.
+Assume that $f$ has some periodic point.
+Define $P^t(f)$ to be the number of geometrically distinct periodic orbits of $f$ with period at most $t$.
+Then